aaronrchz/human_directions/README.md

     {
       "start_message": "any message to give context for the user before giving the instructions", "steps":"a list with each converted instruction as a map"[{
-        "number": "the number odf the instruction", //int "instruction": "the converted instruction",
+        "number": "the number of the instruction", //int "instruction": "the converted instruction",
       }],
       "end_message": "any context closing message for the user"